apples/cpp-tutorial/chapter1.md

     int  arr1[20];          //declare an array of 20 ints int* ptr1 = &arr1[5];   //pointer to 5th element of arr1 stored into ptr1
     ptr1[7] = 54;           //54 stored into the 7th elemnent after ptr1 (12th of arr1)

+Also, character arrays can be used like this:

+    const char* ptr1 = "I am a character array!";

+The `const` simply means that you cannot alter the data.
+You can reassign the pointer itself, though.
+We will talk more about character strings later.

 ### 1.4.2 - References